benrobertsonio/benrobertson.io/content/notes/the-80-20-on-website-accessibility-mistakes.md

 title: The 80/20 on Website Accessibility Mistakes / 9 Website Accessibility Mistakes and how to fix them
 ---

+# The 80/20 on Website Accessibility Mistakes / 9 Website Accessibility Mistakes and how to fix them

 ## The Principles: A Refresher

 Ok so that wraps up our four principles.